mirasrobert/corn-i-thesis/README.md

 # CORN.I - CORN ANALYSIS

-> A corn mapping and forecasting system
+> A corn mapping disease forecasting system and analysis using machine learning approach for municipal of candelaria quezon province agriculture office

 <br>